 Welcome to BZ220!
-The goals for this course are based on our mutual understanding that your learning is a collaborative effort.
-We are here to facilitate your academic understanding of evolutionary biology; you are here to take charge of your academic journey and implement this knowledge.
-Through these efforts, students will be able to:
+Your learning is a collaborative effort.
+We are here to facilitate your academic understanding of evolution; you are here to take charge of implementing this knowledge.
+Through these efforts, you will be able to:

 - compare and contrast mechanisms of evolution, - describe how the mechanisms of evolution result in patterns of speciation and biodiversity, - evaluate evolutionary hypotheses (e.g., phylogenies), - explain the development of evolutionary concepts.